clebinho1234/AI-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

+# Health State Assistant

+Building AI course project - an idea for an AI project (analyze health data to give some healthy guidance to the user)

 # Project Title

-Health State Assistant: AI-Powered Health Monitoring and Guidance System
+Building AI course project - AI-Powered Health Monitoring and Guidance System

 ## Summary